Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Use **annotated tags (`-a`)** when creating releases—they include metadata like author, date, and message, which is essential for versioning 🚀

-### Question #14
+### Question #12

-DRAG DROP Your company has a project in Azure DevOps.
+Your company has a project in Azure DevOps.

 You plan to create a release pipeline that will deploy resources by using Azure Resource Manager templates.

-The templates will reference secrets stored in Azure Key Vault.
+**The templates will reference secrets stored in Azure Key Vault.**

-You need to recommend a solution for accessing the secrets stored in the key vault during deployments.
-The solution must use the principle of least privilege.
+**You need to recommend a solution for accessing the secrets stored in the key vault during deployments.**

+**The solution must use the principle of least privilege**.

 What should you include in the recommendation?

 To answer, drag the appropriate configurations to the correct targets.

-Each configuration may be used once, more than once, or not at all.
+**Each configuration may be used once, more than once, or not at all**.

 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.